RogierVrolijk-rossignol/SDR_Project_Rogier/README.md

 - open 'project' for scripts.
     * before trying to start the project, please read the 'README.txt' file inside of the project folder, thanks in advance!

+- open 'sdr_csvs' to use within the project as input data.

 - open 'portfolio_rogier.pdf' for reviewing portfolio.